 By Kristoff De Turck - reviewed by Aldwin Keppens

-2. This is then followed by a second positive (bullish) candle which opens lower than the closing price of the first candle but which itself has a closing price higher than the opening price of the first candle.
+This is followed by a second positive (bullish) candle.
+This candle opens lower than the first candle's closing price.
+However, it closes higher than the first candle's opening price.

 The body of the second candle thus completely encompasses the smaller body of the first candle.
 The second candle is the actual bullish engulfing candle.